Overview

 Audit trail

-All actions are recorded in an immutable, append-only audit log for compliance and forensics.
+Matcher records all actions in an immutable, append-only audit log for compliance and forensics.

 Audited events